nepbish07al/bisaki-userbot/readme.md

 `. bisaki-android.sh`

-If you face python not installed error, then simply install it by this code `pkg install python`.
-IF you become unable to install python try the following codes:
+If you face python not installed error, then install it by this code: `pkg install python`.
+IF you become unable to install python try doing the following simultaneously:
 1. `apt update & apt upgrade`
 2. `termux-change-repo` (Select Albatros maybe)
 3. `pkg update` and `pkg upgrade`